austinhuang0131/austinhuang0131.github.io/index.md

 I believe that I am known for making [Barinsta](./barinsta.html), an open source Instagram client on Android that focuses on privacy and well-being.
 Ultimately I was [cease & desisted by Facebook](https://github.com/austinhuang0131/austinhuang0131/issues/2) but at least I got some clout, so that's cool.

 I used to be heavily invested in Discord and have written [private Discord/Telegram bots](/services.html), but since then I became a proponent of federated platforms, namely Matrix and ActivityPub.
+I also operate some public privacy-focused services at [bus-hit.me](https://bus-hit.me).

 ## My photos